0

 We believe that:

-• Adding ultra-low volatility, Asset-Backed Yield instruments to a cash-like portfolio can deliver uncorrelated diversification without any meaningful increase in volatility.
+• Adding modest allocations of ultra-low volatility Asset-Backed Yield instruments delivers meaningful, uncorrelated diversification with virtually no increase in overall volatility.

-hope GBPcombines the stability, liquidity and accessibility of a traditional money market fund with ultra-low volatility, high-yield Asset-Backed Yield (ABY) instruments.
-ABY instruments add resilience and uncorrelated diversification.
-We target a real return of +0.5% above CPI with cash-like volatility <0.5%.
+hope GBP combines the stability, liquidity and accessibility of a traditional money market fund with ultra-low volatility, high-yield Asset-Backed Yield (ABY) instruments - targeting a real return of +0.5% above CPI with cash-like volatility <0.5%.

 Keep up to date